defold/defold/editor/README.md

 The stylesheet can be reloaded with the function key `F5`.

+The `editor.css` stylesheet is generated from the the sass/scss files in `styling/stylesheets`.
+To generate the file you can use either leiningen or gulp:

+**leiningen**

+- `lein sass once` to generate once
+- `lein sass watch` to watch and re-generate css on changes

+**nodejs**

+In the `styling` directory:
+- `npm install`

+- `gulp` to generate once
+- `gulp watch` to watch and re-generate css on changes

+See `styling/README.md` for details.

 ### JavaFX Styling

 The best way to understand how JavaFX styling works is by studying the default stylesheet `modena.css` included in `jfxrt.jar`